-For serious breaches of the school's behaviour expectations, fixed-term exclusion may be used.
-This involves members of the Senior Leadership Team who will advise The Principal or Deputy Principal regarding the decision to exclude a pupil from school.
+For serious breaches of the school's behaviour expectations, a temporary suspension may be used.
+This involves members of the Senior Leadership Team who will advise The Principal or Deputy Principal regarding the decision to suspend a pupil from school.
 In the event that the Principal is unavailable, a Deputy Principal will act on behalf of the Principal.
+This person or a designated member of the senior leadership team will complete an 'exclusion checklist' (see Appendix 14)

-On exclusion, parents will be contacted to explain the circumstances leading to the exclusion and the length (if a decision has been made by this point).
-As standard, a Day 1 sheet is given to the pupil to direct their time prior to additional work being provided by the school (See Appendix 8).
+On suspension, parents will be contacted to explain the circumstances leading to the suspension and the length (if a decision has been made by this point).

-When a pupil receives a single fixed term exclusion for a period of up to five days, then regardless of any previous exclusions, the parent/carer has the legal duty to make sure the pupil is not in a public place during college hours - except when there is an urgent necessity such as a medical appointment.
+When a pupil receives a single temporary suspension from school, for a period of up to five days, then regardless of any previous exclusions, the parent/carer has the legal duty to make sure the pupil is not in a public place during college hours - except when there is an urgent necessity such as a medical appointment.
 This information with possible penalties should be included in the exclusion letter sent by the college.

 The pupil should not be near the school during times when pupils are arriving or leaving the school.

-Pupils are not allowed to represent the school in sporting fixtures or go on trips or visits during their fixed term exclusion.
+Pupils are not allowed to represent the school in sporting fixtures or go on trips or visits during their temporary suspension.